rocky-linux/documentation/docs/books/learning_ansible/03-working-with-files.md

-# Ansible - management of files
+# Ansible - Management of Files

 In this chapter you will learn how to manage files with Ansible.

 ****

-**Objectives** : In this chapter you will learn how to:
+**Objectives**: In this chapter you will learn how to:

 :heavy_check_mark: modify the content of file;
-:heavy_check_mark: upload files to the targetted servers;
+:heavy_check_mark: upload files to the targeted servers;
-:heavy_check_mark: retrieve files from the targetted servers.
+:heavy_check_mark: retrieve files from the targeted servers.

 :checkered_flag: **ansible**, **module**, **files**